freeCodeCamp/guide/src/pages/html/elements/input-tag/index.md

 <input type="password">
 ```

-Inputs come with alot of predetermined attributes.
+Inputs come with a lot of predetermined attributes.

 Some commonly found attributes include autocomplete, checked and placeholder.

 ```html
 <input type="text" placeholder="This is a placeholder">
 ```

 In the above instance, an area within which input can be entered is rendered, with the placeholder stating "This is a placeholder".
 Once the input line is clicked and a key is pressed, the placeholder disappears and is replaced by your own input.

 ```html
 <input type="checkbox" checked>
 ```

 In this instance, a checkbox appears and it is checked by default due to the attribute 'checked'.

 There are many different types of inputs and associated attributes that can all be found on the link found below.